AHeroicLlama/Mappalachia/Developer_Guides/Ingest.md

 Mappalchia's database exists as an SQLite database file.
 SQLite allows us to have a locally hosted, offline database file.
 This means there are no hosting requirements for Mappalachia to function, and end users can use it offline.

 ## How is the database built?
 Using SQLite, a single batch file creates the empty database structure, then instructs SQLite to populate the empty tables with the preprocessed data.
-After this further SQL removes escaped characters, shrinks the database, indexes it, and generates a summary report.
+After this further SQL generates several more tables based off existing data (For example, pre-computing min/max coords of cells as they cannot change), removes escaped characters, shrinks the database, indexes it, and generates a summary report.

 ## Game Version
 The game version string is baked into the database.
 If you have Fallout 76 installed in the default Steam location, you may enable automatic game version detection by downloading [`sigcheck.exe`](https://docs.microsoft.com/en-gb/sysinternals/downloads/sigcheck) from Sysinternals and placing it in the database folder - if so, the game version string will be automatically gathered from `Fallout76.exe`.<br/>